thomasfriedrichs/currency-exchanger/README.md

 ## Description

-_{In this application you can input a USD amount, then select a currency type.
-The program will contact the API and return a converted amount to the display}_
+_In this application you can input a USD amount, then select a currency type.
+The program will contact the API and return a converted amount to the display_

 ## Setup/Installation Requirements